blissito/react-hook-multipart/README.md

 ## Create ENV vars

-You need to set all these five env variables, either by exporting them or writem down in your .env file
+You need to set all these five env variables, either by exporting them or write'em down in your .env file

 ```js
 AWS_REGION = "auto";